-May 17-19, 2018, Corindus held the first annual RoboSummit, bringing CorPath users from across the globe together in Boston, MA for a multi-day program to discuss their robotic programs and learn from their peers.
-Hosted by Corindus Chief Medical Officer, Dr. J. Aaron Grantham, robotics users were able to share their challenging cases, present tips and tricks for utilizing robotics in complex cases, and hear the perspective of cath lab tech super users on how to train bedside users and build a successful robotic program.
+May 17-19, 2018, Corindus held the first annual RoboSummit, bringing Corindus CorPath users from across the globe together in Boston, MA for a multi-day program to discuss their medical robotic programs and learn from their peers.
+Hosted by Corindus Chief Medical Officer, Dr. J. Aaron Grantham, vascular robotics users were able to share their challenging cases, present tips and tricks for utilizing robotics in complex cases, and hear the perspective of cath lab tech super users on how to train bedside users and build a successful healthcare robotics program.

 Attendees getting a glimpse of future smart procedural automation with Corindus R&D team

-Attendees thoroughly enjoyed meeting the R&D team to see what we're working on and to be a part of the future of vascular robotics.
+Attendees thoroughly enjoyed meeting the Corindus R&D team to see what we're working on and to be a part of the future of robotic-assisted vascular procedures.
 Most importantly, they were able to give valued feedback to help us continue advancing our robotic platform to continually improve patient care.

 The first RoboSummit was a huge success with impactful peer-to-peer discussions, a deep dive into the future and well received feedback from our customers and partners.
 We look forward to the continued growth of the vascular robotic community and RoboSummit 2019!